 I immediately went to PubMed to see what I could have missed in recent studies on the link between Covid-19 and Vitamin D levels.
 I have looked at the first five relevant and recent studies.
 These studies signal without exception a positive link between Vitamin D and Covid-19 Resistance Recommend Use and insist on the need for further thorough research to substantiate.
 More about the problems with the evidence later.
 I have put some phrases (and the links) of the most recent studies at the bottom of this article.

-As a 'treatment', i.e. the use of Vitamin D as medication to cure the (severely) ill, the doctors have really tried it out, so strong is the link.
-And in high doses, that's how safe it is (at recommended daily amounts).
+As a 'treatment', i.e. using Vitamin D as medication to cure the (severely) ill, doctors have actually tried it everywhere, that's how strong the connection is.
+And in high doses, it is that safe (at the recommended daily amount).

 On Knack.be reference is made to a PDF: the latest advice from the Superior Health Council.
-After all, Knack is not a 'source' at all, only for lazy copy/paste editors who have had another editorial team chew something up.
-Then take a look at that SHC advice PDF for yourself, maybe the Belgians have discovered something new.
-I would actually expect that at least from a Radio 1 editorial team.
+After all, Knack is not a 'source' at all, only for lazy copy/paste editors who have had something chewed out by another editor.
+Then take a look at that HGR advice PDF yourself, maybe the Belgians have discovered something new.
+That's the minimum I would expect from a Radio 1 editorial team.

 The main line that runs through everything is that people with Vitamin Dlack becoming more often and more seriously ill from a SARS-Cov-2 infection.
 The moment doctors start administering large doses to the seriously ill, they achieve little or no result.
 Who would have thought.
 They then conclude that it has no effect.
 You may not believe it, but that's really how they work and research.